AWS Config: watching over resources and configuration to reduce risk and increase compliance

 This means you can, for instance, direct history files and snapshots to a central InfoSec account S3 bucket and stream notifications to an SNS topic in that account, easing the security management of your AWS accounts and infrastructure.

 Other benefits of AWS Config

 As well as demonstrating and enforcing compliance, and providing rapid resolution of configuration-induced issues, AWS Config improves general oversight of resource and account usage, improving assessment and planning.

 AWS Config also provides data aggregation to compile compliance statuses from multiple accounts and regions, providing an organisation-wide view – one that’s also available via an API.

 For detailed analysis, it uses a combination of advanced queries to centrally analyse the latest data, and simultaneously query across accounts, regions, and organisations.
 For historical state analysis, it uses Amazon Athena.

 Over time, AWS Config creates a large historical metadata store of your organisation’s AWS usage.
 This gives you the opportunity to analyse and assess the fitness of each implementation, and can provide a basis for long-term strategic planning.

-AND Digital recommends AWS Config in conjunction with Cloudflare as best practice for production platforms, and enables them by default as a standard foundation for conformance auditing and change tracking.
+AND Digital recommends AWS Config in conjunction with CloudTrail as best practice for production platforms, and enables them by default as a standard foundation for conformance auditing and change tracking.